Research

 To understand how VR users and gamers view personal privacy, I surveyed 40 participants to find out which circumstances meet or do not meet their privacy expectations.
 I found that greatest concern lies in how biometric data and third party data is handled, and those who use VR platforms more frequently have significantly lower privacy expectations than those who do only occasionally.
 In our WIPS paper, we focused on children's privacy in gaming and VR.

-Student Organizations
+Student Orgs

 ACM Cyber